sqlwatch/docs/index.md

 1. TOC
 {:toc}

+## Welcome

+This is the documentation portal for SQLWATCH.
+We all know how difficult it is to keep documentation up to date and therefore I try to keep minimum information here.
+Enough to get started but too much so it does not become a burder when some parameters change.
+If you do not find what you are looking for or if you are having problems, plesae head over to the community corner where we can help you get started.

 ## Concept

 SQLWATCH was primarily developed for decentralised Performance Monitoring, ad-hoc Performance Testing and Performance Data Logging in Production Environments for reactive analysis - i.e. to investigate problems after they have occurred.
 It relies on the SQL Server Agent to invoke local data collection.